Lockheed Martin profit rises 22% on higher F-35 deliveries

-(Reuters) - Lockheed Martin Corp (LMT.N) reported a 22% rise in quarterly profit on Tuesday and raised its 2019 profit forecast for the second time this year, helped by increased demand for its F-35 combat jets.
+July 23 (Reuters) - Lockheed Martin Corp reported a 22% rise in quarterly profit on Tuesday and raised its 2019 profit forecast for the second time this year, helped by increased demand for its F-35 combat jets.

 The Pentagon’s No.1 weapons supplier now expects full-year profit to range between $20.85 and $21.15 per share, compared with its previous forecast of $20.05 to $20.35 per share.